sfu-discourse-lab/GenderGapTracker/scraping_and_aggregation/README.md

      * `pip install -r requirements.txt`

 ## News Sources
 We scrape news articles from the following Canadian news organizations' websites.
+The articles in our database date back to October 2018.

 #### English
 1. CBC News